bedops/bedops/docs/content/revision-history.rst

 * :ref:`conversion scripts <conversion_scripts>`

-  * Brand new C99 binary called :ref:`convert2bed`, which wrapper scripts (``bam2bed``, etc.) now call.
+  * Brand new C99 binary called :code:`convert2bed`, which wrapper scripts (:code:`bam2bed`, *etc.*) now call.
 No more Python version dependencies, and the C-based rewrite offers massive performance improvements over old Python-based scripts.

-  * Added :ref:`parallel_bam2starch` script, which parallelizes creation of :ref:`Starch <starch_specification>` archive from very large BAM files in SGE environments.
+  * Added :code:`parallel_bam2starch` script, which parallelizes creation of :ref:`Starch <starch_specification>` archive from very large BAM files in SGE environments.

   * Added bug fix for missing code in :ref:`starchcluster.gnu_parallel <starchcluster>` script, where the final collation step was missing.

-  * The :ref:`vcf2bed` script now accepts the ``--do-not-split`` option, which prints one BED element for all alternate alleles.
+  * The :code:`vcf2bed` script now accepts the :code:`--do-not-split` option, which prints one BED element for all alternate alleles.

 * :ref:`Starch <starch_specification>` archival format and compression/extraction tools

   * Added duplicate- and :ref:`nested-element <nested_elements>` flags in v2.1 of Starch metadata, which denote if a chromosome contains one or more duplicate and/or nested elements.
-BED files compressed with :ref:`starch` v2.5 or greater, or Starch archives updated with :ref:`starchcat` v2.5 or greater will include these values in the archive metadata.
-The :ref:`unstarch` extraction tool offers ``--has-duplicate`` and ``--has-nested`` options to retrieve these flag values for a specified chromosome (or for all chromosomes).
+BED files compressed with :code:`starch` v2.5 or greater, or Starch archives updated with :code:`starchcat` v2.5 or greater will include these values in the archive metadata.
+The :code:`unstarch` extraction tool offers :code:`--has-duplicate` and :code:`--has-nested` options to retrieve these flag values for a specified chromosome (or for all chromosomes).

-  * Added ``--is-starch`` option to :ref:`unstarch` to test if specified input file is a Starch v1 or v2 archive.
+  * Added :code:`--is-starch` option to :code:`unstarch` to test if specified input file is a Starch v1 or v2 archive.

-  * Added bug fix for compressing BED files with :ref:`starch`, where the archive would not include the last element of the BED input, if the BED input lacked a trailing newline.
+  * Added bug fix for compressing BED files with :code:`starch`, where the archive would not include the last element of the BED input, if the BED input lacked a trailing newline.
 The compression tools now include a routine for capturing the last line, if there is no newline.

 * Documentation improvements